Background & Trigger

 The Way Forward

-The recent article by Manoj Joshi is most disgusting and demoralizing to the Indian soldier both serving and retired.
+The recent article by Manoj Joshi has been deemed demoralising to the Indian soldier both serving and retired.
 However, the bigger question which begs an answer is, what is the price that the Army has paid for their heavy and unbroken deployment in counter insurgency warfare particularly in North East and J&K involving one third of their strength?

-The Army rest, recuperate, reorganize, reform and refocus on their basics of conventional warfare and prepare for the multifarious challenges of the 21st century.
-If the primary threat perception is a two/three front adversary, with one third of our force already deployed in CI Ops, how is the army/military possibly going to meet these multiple threats?
+The Army rest, recuperate, reorganise, reform and refocus on their basics of conventional warfare and prepare for the multifarious challenges of the 21st century.
+If the primary threat perception is a two/three front adversary, with one third of our force already deployed in COIN Ops, how is the army/military possibly going to meet these multiple threats?

 The perceived threat is not to be dealt only by the Army but must be tackled as a cohesive national effort involving the three services (under RM), the PMF (under HM) and all the State Police forces.
 A united and integrated national effort is the imperative and inevitable need of the times.
 The time to make this happen is in fact the need of the hour!